robmilne/RETest/README.txt

 https://www.segger.com/jlink-software.html
 For my test and IDE I compiled the RTT_Syscalls_IAR.c and SEGGER_RTT.c files into my project.
 The RTT viewer requires the RAM address on the embedded target where the RTT control block is placed.
-This address obtained by manually inspecting the linker map output from the embedded project for the location of the _SEGGER_RTT object.
+This address is obtained by manually inspecting the linker map output from the embedded project for the location of the _SEGGER_RTT object.
 See the RTT_setup.png included in the example folder to see how this address is passed to JLinkRTTViewer.